Employer Responsibilities: International Business Travel

 Fulfilling your international travel duty

-Prevention is key in upholding both your moral and legal duty, and in safeguarding your team.
+Prevention is key in upholding both your moral and legal duty and in safeguarding your team.
 Here is our advice for creating a comprehensive safe travel procedure:

 1. Assess your current travel risk assessment

-Having a thorough travel risk assessment in place will identify any anticipated risks and help you to implement measures to protect your employees from these risks.
+Having a thorough travel risk assessment in place will identify any anticipated risks and help you implement measures to protect your employees from these risks.
 If you already have a travel risk assessment in place, this should be reviewed at least annually and any time an incident occurs.

 A travel risk assessment is integral to achieving duty of care obligations.
-The goal of the risk assessment is to identify any threats that an employee could face whilst traveling; making it possible to identify and manage the potential risks before they happen.
+The goal of the risk assessment is to identify any threats that an employee could face whilst travelling; making it possible to identify and manage the potential risks before they happen.
 Completing a specific travel risk assessment demonstrates you and the traveller have done some form of due diligence prior to the activity taking place.

 Travel risks are constantly changing, and the assessment needs to cover everything from missing a flight to a global pandemic.
 Recommended vaccines, how and where to access medical treatment, employee medical details and emergency service contact numbers should all be considered.
 It may also be appropriate to brief employees on cultural norms before visiting new destinations.

 Risk factors faced by specific groups also need to be taken into account.
-For example, a study by Global Business Travel Association (GBTA) and AIG found that 83% of female business travellers reported a safety concern or incident in the past year.
+For example, a study by the Global Business Travel Association (GBTA) and AIG found that 83% of female business travellers reported a safety concern or incident in the past year.

 The best intelligence can often come from consulting with employees who frequently travel and have first-hand experience with incidents while travelling.